 The vast majority of compensators are designed with a common element of holes or slots on the top.
 These slots may extend somewhat to the side but then they become more like brakes.
 When the bullet exits the barrel and passes through the compensator, the expanding gas behind the bullet exits through these holes before exiting the “muzzle” of the comp.
 This produces a jet of gas that is going straight up or up and to the rear, acting as a counterforce to the rise of the muzzle.
 The higher the pressure of the gas behind the bullet the more effective the comp.

-The A2 flash hider also acts as a compensator, where the older A1 flash hider did not.
-Many companies, in particular YHM, make compensator or brake versions of their flash hiders that look virtually identical.
+The A2 flash suppressor also acts as a compensator, where the older A1 flash suppressor did not.
+Many companies, in particular YHM, make compensator or brake versions of their flash suppressors that look virtually identical.

 Brakes are designed a bit differently and are typified by the inclusion of baffles in the design.
 They work by using the expanding gas, as the compensator does, but in a different manner.
 These are designed to reduce felt recoil, not necessarily muzzle rise.